alioshasemionov/documentation/partners.md

-# Documentation
+# Confideal API reference

-## Create a new contract
+## Creating a new contract

-To create a new contract you have to redirect a user to https://app.confideal.io/create with following parameters:
+To create a new contract, you need to redirect the user to https://app.confideal.io/create with the following parameters:

-* **Required:**
+* **Mandatory:**
   ```
     partner - your account address
   ```

-* **Not required:**
+* **Optional:**
   ```
-    returnURL=[string] - an url address where the user will be redirected
+    returnURL=[string] - a URL where the user will be redirected
-    name=[string] - a contract name
+    name=[string] - contract name
-    counterparty=[string] - a counterparty's account address
+    counterparty=[string] - counterparty's account address
-    agreement=[string] - an detailed information about the contract
+    agreement=[string] - contract details (applicable terms and conditions)
-    pricePerUnit=[number] - a unit price
+    pricePerUnit=[number] - price per unit
-    quantity=[number] - units quantity
+    quantity=[number] - quantity of units
-    advancePaymentPct=[number] - an advance payment in a percentage
+    advancePaymentPct=[number] - advance payment, %% of the contract price
-    closeoutPaymentPct=[number] - a closeout payment in a percentage
+    closeoutPaymentPct=[number] - closeout payment, %% of the contract price
     lateFeeApply=[boolean] - enable late fee
-    lateFeeRatePct=[number] - a late fee rate in a percentage
+    lateFeeRatePct=[number] - late fee, %% of the contract price
-    lateFeeMaxPct=[number] - a late fee max in a percentage
+    lateFeeMaxPct=[number] - late fee, %% of the contract price
-    clientsContacts=[string] - a client's email address
+    clientsContacts=[string] - client's (buyer's) email address
-    contractorsContacts=[stirng] - a contractor's email address
+    contractorsContacts=[stirng] - contractor's (seller's) email address
-    arbitrationClause=[boolean] - an arbitration clause
+    arbitrationClause=[boolean] - arbitration clause switch
   ```

-## Get all contracts
+## Retrieving all contracts

-To get all your contracts you have to make a request with following options:
+To retrieve the list of all your contracts, send a request with the following syntax:

 * **URL**